roymoran/flask/src/app/persistence/README.md

 # Persistence
 Before following these notes - make sure you have access to an up and running [MySQL server](https://dev.mysql.com/).

 For the application to have access to the database, DB_CONNECTION_STRING must be set on your system.
-You can set the variable for the current shell session with `export` keyword.
+You can set the variable for the current shell session with the `export` keyword.
 Build your connection string using the format shown.

 ```bash
 # set DB_CONNECTION_STRING